ozzysp/predict_prices_airbnb/README.md

-# Machine Learning for Price Prediction in AIRBNB
+# Machine Learning Model for Price Prediction in AIRBNB

 This project was made with Scikit Learn and Python to predict prices with AirBnb database in Rio de Janeiro.